alidcastano/alidcastano.com/content/articles/2015-12-28-BeHereNow.md

 ---
-title: |
+title: Stop rushing or pretending

-  Stop rushing or pretending: A lesson from my first attempt at minimalism
+description: A lesson from my first attempt at minimalism.

 image: slow-down.jpg